-This live academic webinar was presented by Doron Shultziner, Associate Professor in the Politics & Communications Department at the Hadassah Academic College Jerusalem.
+This live academic webinar was presented by Doron Shultziner, Assistant Professor in the Politics & Communications Department at the Hadassah Academic College Jerusalem.

 Watch webinar below:

 1. Introduction of the Speaker: 00:45- 02:11